matehat/Objective-LevelDB/Readme.md

 ### Instructions

-1. Drag LevelDB.h and LevelDB.mm into your project.
+1. Drag all `.h` and `.mm` files into your project.
 2. Clone [Google's leveldb](http://code.google.com/p/leveldb/source/checkout), preferably as a submodule of your project
 3. In the leveldb library source directory, run `make PLATFORM=IOS` to build the library file
 4. Add libleveldb.a to your project as a dependency
 5. Add the leveldb/include path to your header path

-6. Make sure any class that imports leveldb is a `.mm` file.
-LevelDB is written in C++, so it can only be included by an Objective-C++ file
+Although Google's leveldb library is written in C++, this wrapper was written in a way that you can import Objective-LevelDB into your Objective-C project without worrying about turning your `.m` files into `.mm`.

 ### Examples